content hub

 What is billable legal work?

 Billable work describes any activity or task a law firm can charge a client for.
-This is often related to time spent on practices directly related to a client’s case.
-Below are a few of the most common examples:
+This typically includes time spent on practices directly related to a client's case or matter.
+Understanding what constitutes billable work is crucial for accurate invoicing and maximizing law firm profitability.
+Attorneys must track these activities meticulously to ensure proper client billing and to evaluate which types of work generate the most revenue for the practice.

 What is non-billable legal work?

-• Administrative Tasks – General office administration will be non-billable, such as managing emails, scheduling appointments, and office management.
+• Administrative Tasks: General office administration will be non-billable, including managing email, scheduling appointments, and office management.

-• Professional Development – Attending continuing legal education (CLE) courses or training sessions would also be considered non-billable work.
+• Professional Development: Attending continuing legal education (CLE) courses or training sessions is also non-billable work.

-• Firm Meetings – Internal meetings that are not specifically related to a client’s case will be non-billable.
+• Firm Meetings: Internal meetings unrelated to a client's case are non-billable.

 Tracking billable vs. non-billable work

-• Use Time Tracking Software – Implementing reliable time tracking software helps in recording billable hours accurately.
-Many tools allow you to categorize work as billable or non-billable, providing clear insights into allocating time.
+• Use Time Tracking Software: Implementing reliable time-tracking software helps accurately record billable hours.
+Many tools allow you to categorize work as billable or non-billable, providing clear insights into how time is allocated.

-• Regular Time Audits – Regular audits of time entries ensure that all billable work is recorded correctly and help identify areas where non-billable work can be minimized.
+• Regular Time Audits: Regular audits of time entries ensure that all billable work is recorded correctly and help identify opportunities to minimize non-billable work.

 Managing billable work effectively